yzhcat/botwebtest/docs/en/guide/image_install.md

 (4)Start the MoboXterm software, click Session in the upper left corner, and then click SSH connection:
 ![ssh_host](../../assets/img/image_install/ssh_host.png){.img-fluid tag=1}

 (5) In the MoboXterm software, you can see a login prompt.
 Enter the username and password.
-Both the username and password are root:
+Both the username and password are root.

+???+ warning
+    OriginBot are running under the **root** user by default.
+Please use the root user for operation during subsequent development.You can switch to the root user by entering the command `su root` during subsequent development.

 ### **Expand SD card space**